tvanwinckel/intro-spring-web/spring-webMVC/Introduction_SpringWebMVC_exercises/exercise-8.md

 # Exercise 8: Controller Advices

-Given the CurrencyController from previous exercises, we'd like to move the exception handling into a specific class (ControllerAdvice) to bundle specific exception handling instead of spreading acros multiple controllers.
+Given the CurrencyController from previous exercises, we'd like to move the exception handling into a specific class (ControllerAdvice) to bundle specific exception handling instead of spreading across multiple controllers.

 ## Extra